 Frequently asked questions

 An area structure plan (ASP) is a long-range planning document.
 It is the first step in obtaining planning approval for a new community.

 The purpose of an area structure plan is two-fold:

-- It refines and implements The City’s broad planning objectives and policies of the Municipal Development Plan and other policies by promoting logical, compatible and sustainable development.
+- It refines and implements The City’s broad planning objectives and policies such as the Municipal Development Plan.
+It does so by promoting logical, compatible and sustainable development.

-- It guides and directs the specific land use, subdivision and development decisions that collectively determine the form the plan area will take.
+- It guides and directs the specific land use, subdivision and development decisions that collectively form the plan area.
 This includes making decisions on land uses, transportation systems, population and jobs, intensity, the sequence of development, and the provision of essential services and facilities.

 City staff from various departments work with community residents, business owners, landowners and developers to create these long-range documents.

 Area Structure Plans are undertaken using a developer-funded process.
-This new approach streamlines the process, allowing a plan to be prepared over the course of just one year and allows for more collaboration between City staff, landowners and developers.
+This new approach streamlines the process.
+It allows a plan to be prepared over the course of just one year and allows for more collaboration between City staff, landowners and developers.